jaisidhsingh/Diffusion-Tinkering/README.md

 <img src="inference/inpainting-content/inpainting-content_clothes.png">

 #### Results
-An example of the results of inpainting the above objects at the location:
+An example of inpainting the above objects at the location:

 <img src="annotations/masks/lsun-bedroom-scenes_1_2.png">